 4. Valence Electrons: The Key to Chemical Bonding

 Valence electrons are the electrons in the outermost energy level or shell of an atom.
-But these electrons are the most important because they participate in chemical bonding.
+On top of that, these electrons are the most important because they participate in chemical bonding.
 The number of valence electrons determines an atom's chemical properties and how it will interact with other atoms.

 Determining Valence Electrons: